 How Does Mercury Filling Removal Work?

 Your Lake Mary dentist uses advanced methods to ensure that your amalgam fillings are removed safely.
-The primary goal is keeping the tooth as cool as possible during treatment.
-To achieve this, cool water and powerful suction is utilized.
+The primary goal is to keep the tooth as cool as possible during treatment.
+To achieve this, cool water and powerful suction are utilized.
 Your old fillings will likely be sectioned and removed in pieces.
 This helps minimize the amount of mercury vapor released during the process.